-- You must compile your source files with one of the stack-based calling convention options ("3s", "4s" or "5s").
-This is accomplished by specifying the "-bt=NETWARE" option. - 4.
-You must set the NETWARE_INCLUDE environment variable to point to the \WATCOM\NOVH directory.
+- You must compile your source files with the "-bt=NETWARE" option.
+This will cause the compiler to: - use the small memory model instead of the flat memory model, - use stack-based calling conventions, - search the NETWARE_INCLUDE environment variable before searching the INCLUDE environment variable, and - reference a special startup symbol, WATCOM_Prelude, in the libraries. - You must compile your source files with the small memory model option ("ms").
+This is accomplished by specifying the "-bt=NETWARE" option. - You must compile your source files with one of the stack-based calling convention options ("3s", "4s" or "5s").
+This is accomplished by specifying the "-bt=NETWARE" option. - You must set the NETWARE INCLUDE environment variable to point to the \WATCOM\NOVH directory.
 This environment variable will be searched first when you compile with the "-bt=NETWARE" option.
-Alternatively, you can set the INCLUDE environment variable to include \WATCOM\NOVH before other include directories. - 5.
-If you are using the compile and link utility WCL386, you must use the following options: "-l=NETWARE -bt=NETWARE". - 6.
-You must specify system NETWARE when linking an NLM.
+Alternatively, you can set the INCLUDE environment variable to include \WATCOM\NOVH before other include directories. - If you are using the compile and link utility WCL386, you must use the following options: "-l=NETWARE -bt=NETWARE". - You must specify system NETWARE when linking an NLM.
 This is automatic if you are using WCL386 and the "-l=NETWARE" option.

-7. If you are using other Netware APIs such as NWSNUT, then you must include module and import statements as input to the Open Watcom Linker.
+If you are using other Netware APIs such as NWSNUT, then you must include module and import statements as input to the Watcom Linker.

 '''

+Example:

 module nwsnut

 import @%WATCOM%\novi\nwsnut.imp

 '''